codepo8/developer-advocacy-handbook/working-from-your-own-computer.md

 of its fleeting nature lends itself to training and advocating there is a huge movement in that space.
 In any case when it comes to streaming not the same rules apply than when giving a presentation or creating a walkthrough.
-It is much more a conversation with the people in the chat and reacting to their messages and questions.
+It is much more of a conversation with the people in the chat and reacting to their messages and questions.

 In terms of preparing the same rules apply: